PHARTGAMES/SpaceMonkey/README.md

 ### Usage

+1. Go to the main interface of Space Monkey and select a main config for BeamNG Drive.
-1. Go to the main interface of Space Monkey and press the BeamNG Drive button.
+2. Go to the main interface of Space Monkey and press the BeamNG Drive button.
-2. Specify the UDP receive port specified in the setup step (Default 4444)
+3. Specify the UDP receive port specified in the setup step (Default 4444)
-3. Press the Initialize! button.
+4. Press the Initialize! button.
-4. Space Monkey will now wait for a connection from BeamNG.Drive and output telemetry automatically.
+5. Space Monkey will now wait for a connection from BeamNG.Drive and output telemetry automatically.
 You can launch BeamNG.Drive and any other software at this point.

 ---
 ## GTAV